 Syria, however, felt no reason to serve U.S. interests.
 Washington had failed to leverage its advantages over Syria and simply conceded the country to Syrian hegemony via the Taif Agreements, without demanding anything in return other than reassembling the country.
 Without a tempting enough American carrot or a threatening enough stick, Syria simply set about transforming Lebanon’s key institutions to its own liking.
-This included remolding the LAF into an impenetrably pro-Syrian institution and downgrading its mission from national security to a low-intensity internal security role that fit Syria’s foreign policy priorities.
-In contrast to America, Hezbollah knew how to adapt to the
+This included remolding the Lebanese Armed Forces into an impenetrably pro-Syrian institution and downgrading its mission from national security to a low-intensity internal security role that fit Syria’s foreign policy priorities.
+In contrast to the United States, Hezbollah knew how to adapt to the

 Madrid’s Failed Middle East Peace

-America used the momentum gained from the Gulf War, the United States used the momentum to convene a regional peace conference between October 30 and November 1, 1991.
+In the wake of the Gulf War, the United States used the momentum to convene a regional peace conference between October 30 and November 1, 1991.
 The conference included two separate tracks aimed at Israeli-Lebanese and Israeli-Syrian peace, and Hezbollah was at the heart of both.
-Had America been able to reconcile these decades-long foes—particularly Damascus and Jerusalem—then Hezbollah would have outlived its usefulness.
+Were Washington able to reconcile these decades-long foes—particularly Damascus and Jerusalem—then Hezbollah would have outlived its usefulness.

-America did, in fact, pressure Syria to curb Hezbollah during the conference.
-However, Israel wanted guarantees that this would not be a temporary and that Damascus would not allow the group to resume its terrorism after the IDF exited south Lebanon or returned the Golan Heights.
-Conversely, without any concrete reciprocity from Israel regarding these territories, American pressure tactics seemed to be one-sided in Jerusalem’s favor, eroding America’s
+The Reagan administration did, in fact, pressure the Assad regime to curb Hezbollah during the conference.
+However, Israel wanted guarantees that this would not be a temporary measure, with Damascus allowing the group to resume its terrorism after the IDF exited south Lebanon or returned the Golan Heights.
+Conversely, without any concrete reciprocity from Israel in these territories, U.S. pressure tactics seemed to be one-sided in Jerusalem’s favor, eroding Washington’s

-The reality is that America failed to understand the Syrian relationship with Hezbollah and with Lebanon generally.
-Assad was a shrewd pragmatist, and Damascus’ Lebanese alliances were governed by Realpolitik.
-This applied to Hezbollah as much as to any other Lebanese faction.
-Initially allied with Amal, Syria had shifted its alliance to Hezbollah because of its far greater ability to keep pressure on Israel in south
+The reality is that the United States failed to understand the Syrian relationship with Hezbollah, and with Lebanon generally.
+Hafez al-Assad was a shrewd pragmatist, and Damascus’ Lebanese alliances were governed by Realpolitik and were not eternal.
+This applied to Hezbollah as much as any other Lebanese faction.
+Initially allied with Amal, Syria had shifted its alliance to Hezbollah for various reasons, particularly the latter’s far greater ability to keep pressure on Israel in south

 Meanwhile, U.S. President George H.W.
-Bush and U.S. Secretary of State James Baker and President Bush were not sympathetic enough to Israel’s genuine concerns over south Lebanon and the Golan Heights becoming staging points for attacks on the Galilee.
+Bush and U.S. Secretary of State James Baker and were not sympathetic enough to Israel’s genuine concerns that south Lebanon and the Golan Heights once again becoming staging points for attacks on the Galilee.
 The Israelis also saw that the Americans were all too eager to acquiesce to Syrian demands, and unwilling to leverage their advantage over Damascus.
-America was thus unable to reassure the Israelis enough to convince them to grant Syria what it wanted, which would have obviated the need for Hezbollah.
+Washington was thus unable to reassure the Israelis enough to convince them to grant Syria what it wanted, which would have obviated the need for Hezbollah.

 3. Bill Clinton (1993-2001)

-President Bill Clinton took office during the idyll of the 1990s, with America recognized as the world’s sole superpower.
-Amidst the euphoria over American-brokered Israeli-Arab peace talks bearing fruit, America paid little attention to Hezbollah’s terrorism.
+President Bill Clinton took office during the idyll of the 1990s, with the United States the world’s sole superpower.
+Amidst the euphoria of U.S.-brokered Israeli-Arab peace talks bearing fruit, Washington paid little attention to Hezbollah’s terrorism.
 By the group’s design, this was seen almost exclusively as a problem tied to Israel’s occupation of south Lebanon, with few implications for American

 Failing Israel and Lebanon

-Twice during the decade, the Clinton administration failed to balance its commitments to both Israel and Lebanon.
-In 1993 and again in 1996, Israel launched two massive operations against Hezbollah, which also intentionally wrought havoc on the country’s civilians and infrastructure, as a means to pressure Beirut to rein in the group.
-During the first of these Israeli operations, dubbed “Accountability,” America persuaded Lebanon not to complain to the United Nations Security Council, instead allowing its Secretary of State Warren Christopher to negotiate a ceasefire.
-The outcome, however, was an agreement that was tantamount to American acknowledgement of Syria’s dominance over Lebanon because Syria was essentially able to exploit the tensions to set ceasefire conditions that would continue serving its
+Twice during this decade, the Clinton administration failed to balance its commitments to both Israel and Lebanon.
+In 1993 and again in 1996, Israel launched two massive operations against Hezbollah, which also intentionally wrought havoc on the country’s civilians and infrastructure as a means to pressure Beirut to rein in the group.
+During the first of these operations, dubbed “Accountability,” the U.S. persuaded Lebanon not to complain to the United Nations Security Council, instead allowing Secretary of State Warren Christopher to negotiate a ceasefire.
+The outcome, however, was an agreement that was tantamount to further American acknowledgment of Syria’s dominance over Lebanon, and further empowered that role.
+Syria was essentially able to exploit the tensions to set ceasefire conditions that would continue serving its

-In April 1996, America backed Prime Minister Shimon Peres’ “Operation Grapes of Wrath” after its efforts a month earlier to restrain Hezbollah and encourage Israeli restraint failed.
-In fact, officials within the Clinton administration claim America gave Israel the green light to launch the operation, on the condition that the Israelis were on their own if the operation went awry.
+In April 1996, the U.S. backed Israeli Prime Minister Shimon Peres’s “Operation Grapes of Wrath.”
+U.S. efforts in March to restrain Hezbollah and encourage Israeli restraint failed.
+In fact, officials within the Clinton administration claim Washington gave Israel the green light to launch the operation, on the condition that the Israelis were on their own if something went wrong.
 And it did.
 On April 18, 1996, Israel shelled a UN compound in the south Lebanon village of Qana, killing 106 Lebanese civilians.
 The gruesome aftermath of the Israeli strike was forever seared into the Lebanese psyche as evidence of the Jewish state’s inherent criminality.
 Until Qana, the Clinton administration had little to say about Israel’s conduct of the operation, instead defending Jerusalem’s right to self-defense and blaming Hezbollah.
 But, when Qana happened, it retroactively negatively colored American support for Grapes of Wrath, and set back the standing of both Israel and the U.S. in the

-America continued talks with Syria, Lebanon, Israel and—indirectly—Iran to find an acceptable solution.
-The outcome was a summit in Damascus of representatives from America, Russia, Iran, France, Hezbollah and Lebanon, making it difficult for America to unilaterally set
+The United States continued talks with Syria, Lebanon, Israel, and—indirectly—Iran to find an acceptable solution.
+The outcome was a summit in Damascus, hosting representatives from the U.S., Russia, Iran, France, Hezbollah, and Lebanon, making it difficult for the U.S. to set

-Another outcome was the creation of a supervisory committee that ultimately enabled Damascus to withstand future American pressure to disarm Hezbollah, making it more difficult for Clinton to pressure Syria into restraining the group.
+Another outcome was the creation of a supervisory committee that enabled Damascus to withstand future U.S. pressure to disarm Hezbollah, making it more difficult for President Clinton to pressure Syria into restraining the group.
 This new reality—which remained in place until Israel’s withdrawal from south Lebanon in May of 2000—came back to haunt Clinton during later Syrian-Israeli peace talks, and the newfound reality provided Hezbollah with cover to continue its existence and growth even after the IDF’s withdrawal.

-As part of his regional peace-making efforts, Clinton pressed Assad to make peace with Israel and normalize relations.
-He also tried to force Damascus to withdraw all of its forces from Lebanon and respect its independence as part of a comprehensive Middle East peace deal.
-Assad seemed receptive, which Clinton credited to a newfound need for Western support after the collapse of his
+As part of his regional peace-making efforts, Clinton pressed Assad to commit to making peace with Israel and normalizing relations.
+He also tried to press Damascus to withdraw all of its forces from Lebanon and respect the latter’s independence, but as part of a comprehensive Middle East peace.
+Assad seemed receptive, which Clinton credits to a newfound need for Western support after the collapse of his

-But Clinton’s failure in securing the broader peace deal that could have taken Syria out of the pro-Iran orbit and led to Damascus forcibly disarming Hezbollah resulted from both misreading Assad and not leveraging America’s advantage.
+But Clinton’s failure in securing the peace that could have taken Syria out of the pro-Iran orbit and to Damascus forcibly disarming Hezbollah resulted from both misreading Assad and not pressing the full effect of America’s advantage.
 In fact, Clinton’s memoirs show an almost fawning respect for

-Towards the end of his term in late 1999, Clinton tried to revive Israeli-Syrian peace talks, and initiated talks between Israeli Prime Minister Ehud Barak and Syrian Foreign Minister Farouk al-Sharaa.
+Towards the end of his term in late 1999, Clinton tried to revive Israeli-Syrian peace negotiations, and initiated talks between Israeli Prime Minister Ehud Barak and Syrian Foreign Minister Farouk al-Sharaa.
 During his electoral campaign, Barak had promised to end Israel’s occupation of south Lebanon, either unilaterally or through a peace deal with Syria.
-But while Barak signaled a willingness to be very flexible on Syrian needs, Hafez al-Assad had other
+But while Barak signaled a willingness to be very flexible on Syrian needs, Assad had other

-The “Lion of Damascus” had been a thorn in America’s side for decades, but that was motivated by self-interest, rather than any ideological commitment.
+Hafez al-Assad, the “Lion of Damascus,” had been a thorn in Washington’s side for decades, but that was motivated by his self-interest, rather than ideological commitment.
 Syria had yet to cede its sovereignty to Iran or Hezbollah in the 1990s, as it would effectively do after the onset of the Syrian Civil War in 2011.
-In fact, Damascus held the upper hand in both relationships at the time, and Assad refused to even treat Tehran or its Lebanon-based proxy as equal
+In fact, Damascus held the upper hand in the relationship at the time, and Assad refused to even treat Tehran or its Lebanon-based proxy as equal

-Though at the time Hezbollah did not rank high on the list of perceived threats to the homeland, Hezbollah was building alliances with al-Qaeda and other terror groups and attempting to undercut America and its interests.
-To its credit, the Clinton administration was the first to begin sanctioning the group.
+Though at the time Hezbollah did not rank high on the list of perceived threats to the U.S., the Clinton administration was the first to begin sanctioning the group.
 The first measure came on January 25, 1995.
 The Treasury Department’s Office of Foreign Assets Control sanctioned Hezbollah pursuant to Executive Order 12947 in response to the group “threatening to disrupt the [Middle East]

 These were positive moves, indicating an increasing awareness of the threat posed by Hezbollah.
-However, they were not part of a comprehensive American strategy to combat Hezbollah, and therefore insufficient and mostly symbolic, having overall little effect on the group or its ability to undercut American regional policies.
-Coupled with American diplomatic failures that strengthened Hezbollah’s hand— like the April Understandings of 1996—the group emerged from the decade stronger than before, with its ability to threaten America and its allies undiminished.
+However, they were not part of a comprehensive American strategy to combat the group, and therefore were insufficient and mostly symbolic, having little overall effect on the group or its ability to undercut U.S. regional policies.
+Coupled with American diplomatic failures that strengthened Hezbollah’s hand— like the April Understandings of 1996—the group emerged from the decade stronger than before, with its ability to threaten the U.S., its allies, and interests undiminished.

 Section B. Post-9/11